philosophicles/CamdramDataWarehouse/Readme.md

 # Camdram Data Warehouse

-A pure-SQL ETL (extract, transform, load) process to generate Camdram datasets that can be freely shared as delimited text files, and used for data analysis and visualisation.
+An (almost) pure-SQL ETL (extract, transform, load) process to generate Camdram datasets that can be freely shared as delimited text files, and used for data analysis and visualisation.

 ## Why?

 These datasets could, perhaps, be useful for generating new insight about the world of Cambridge student theatre, as well as about usage of Camdram itself.
 They might also be useful to reference while extending Camdram's functionality or the data held on the site.

-This ETL process does necessarily mutate the Camdram data in the interests of making it easier to understand and work with.
+By design, the data is mutated to make it easier to understand and work with, than the actual operational database used by the website itself.
 Camdram has been through many codebase changes over the years, and this has resulted in variations in the underlying data that don't correlate to variation on the website.
-The spirit of this project is that changes to abstract away website implementation details and database variability are fine, as are changes to iron out isolated "weirdness" in the data due to historic bugs in the website codebase.

-It is not the goal of this project to fundamentally change the data beyond recognition, or to attempt to programmatically correct data quality errors stemming from how users entered data into the site.
+The spirit of this project is to abstract away website implementation details, gradual variations over time, and isolated data weirdness caused by bugs in the website software.
+This project is _not_ intended to fundamentally change the interpretation of the data from how it would look on the website, or correct data quality errors stemming from how users entered data.

+Another key goal is to ensure the output is anonymous, i.e. does not contain any data identifying individual people.
+This makes it possible to share the data legally, in accordance with the EU General Data Protection Regulation.

 ## Installation

-This should run on recent versions of either MariaDB or MySQL; anything that's not cross-compatible is a bug.
+This should run on recent versions of either MariaDB or MySQL; anything that's not cross-compatible between those two is a bug.

 It's designed to run against an existing copy of the Camdram website database on the same server (separate schema); you have to be able to make a copy of that for yourself.